ranja-sarkar/GD/README.md

 ---

 The output of a logistic regression model is a probability, which based on a probability threshold is assigned a label for example, 0 or 1 for binary classification.
 So such models most of the times need to be [calibrated](https://scikit-learn.org/stable/modules/calibration.html) for reliable results.
-Calibration curves, also referred to as reliability diagrams compare how well the probabilistic predictions of a binary classifier are calibrated.
+Calibration curves or plots, also referred to as reliability diagrams compare how well the probabilistic predictions of a binary classifier are calibrated.

 ![cc](https://github.com/user-attachments/assets/38cfca4d-ec62-4256-a951-d3e154c1feb1)